Emergency facts (details below):

 The picture at the start is Chlorophyllum brunneum, the Shaggy or Brown Parasol.
 It’s also extremely common in Adelaide parks and can have gastrointestinal toxicity if eaten.

-The classic neurotoxic red toadstool, Fly Agaric (Amanita muscaria) is rarely seen in urban areas.
+The Spectacular Rustgill shown here grows on tree stumps and decaying wood in the ground, and is considered neurotoxic.
+The classic neurotoxic red toadstool, Fly Agaric Amanita muscaria (pictured earlier) is rarely seen in urban areas.
 It gets more orange as it enlarges and flattens out.
-There’s a photo earlier that I took in a local pine forest.

 Then there are all the LBMs (little brown mushrooms) found growing in lawns, leaf litter and mulch.
-There’s a small selection pictured here: treat all these as potentially dangerous.
+There’s a small selection pictured below: treat all of these as potentially dangerous.
 The one bottom left may be Galerina, another genus known for liver toxins.

 Treatment Of Mushroom Poisoning

 The mainstay of treatment is rapid decontamination.
-If your dog eats a mushroom, travel to a vet straight away for treatment.
+If your dog eats any wild mushroom, travel to a vet straight away for treatment.
 Emergency after hours vets are listed here.

 If the vet considers it safe to do so, they will immediately induce vomiting.
 If neurological signs have begun, it may be safer to pass a stomach tube.